 In a corporate shareholder dispute, following a lengthy trial, a judge ordered that Philadelphia business lawyer Michael Bomstein's client be paid half of the profits of the company so long as it continued to do business – anticipated to be in the millions -- plus $375,000 in damages.
-In a medical malpractice suit, he obtained a $2,000,000 settlement for a brain injury victim.
-In another medical malpractice case, after many months of depositions and intense negotiations, a settlement of $850,000 was reached which was 85% of the maximum possible recovery.
+In a protracted lawsuit that wound its way to the Pennsylvania Superior Court, Bomstein successfully defended against a quiet title claim that would have invalidated a million dollar mortgage.

 Whether in a real estate transaction or in litigation, a good deal of a lawyer’s time is spent in the office, meeting with clients, negotiating with opposing counsel and preparing cases for trial.
 Today, communications are often done via email and text messaging and our firm’s clients always find that we respond quickly to them.
 Because our clients are often not available during customary office hours, Michael Bomstein ordinarily sees clients from 8 o’clock in the morning to 5:30 in the afternoon, with occasional weekend appointments as may be needed.

-In his fourth decade of practice as a member of the Pennsylvania Bar, Philadelphia business attorney Michael Bomstein is AV rated in peer review ratings compiled by the firm Martindale-Hubbell.
+In his fifth decade of practice as a member of the Pennsylvania Bar, Philadelphia business attorney Michael Bomstein is AV rated in peer review ratings compiled by the firm Martindale-Hubbell.
 The rating is generated from evaluations of lawyers by other members of the bar and the judiciary in the United States and Canada.
 AV rating is the highest rating and is considered an indicator of an attorney’s ethical standards and ability.
 Over the years he also has sat on the boards of legal service organizations and participated in the Philadelphia Bar Association’s Volunteers for the Indigent Program.

 Whatever your legal needs, Pinnola & Bomstein will try to assist you.
 If you need help in a practice area that the firm does not handle, we will be happy to refer you to capable counsel.
 In the meantime, please feel free to navigate our website to get a better idea of what we do and how we have helped our clients over the decades.